Charity Excellence Framework logo

 Always Appoint The Best Trustees

-Appoint the candidate who most closely fits your requirements and will be able to contribute most, always.
+Appoint the candidate who most closely fits your requirements and will be able to contribute most as a trustee, always.
 Being a charity trustee should be fun, but it's not a game.

 Free Charity Trustee Toolkit & Resources